OpenAgenda/oa-public/packages/bs-templates/README.md

   * scss files of each template import all the styles they need.

+  * partial scss files start with an underscore

   * partials start with an underscore they often match a corresponding scss file.